steventongsf/devops-toolchain-environment/README.md

 # TODOs
+* Add a proxy VM using nginx
+* Add certificates for SSL
 * Configure quality gates
 * Publish artifacts to Nexus
 * figure out how to install all the plugins from provisioning